Red team: Militaries

-Federal Aviation Administration

-The FAA has been implementing red teams since Pan Am Flight 103 over Lockerbie, Scotland.
+The United States Federal Aviation Administration (FAA) has been implementing red teams since Pan Am Flight 103 over Lockerbie, Scotland, which suffered a terrorist attack in 1988.
 Red teams conduct tests at about 100 US airports annually.
-Tests were on hiatus after September 11, 2001 and resumed in 2003 under the Transportation Security Administration, who assumed the FAA's aviation security role after 9/11.

-Before the September 11th attacks, FAA use of red-teaming had revealed severe weaknesses in security at Logan International Airport in Boston, where two of the four hijacked 9/11 flights originated.
+Tests were on hiatus after the September 11 attacks in 2001, and resumed in 2003 under the Transportation Security Administration, who assumed the FAA's aviation security role after 9/11.
+Before the September 11 attacks, FAA use of red teaming revealed severe weaknesses in security at Logan International Airport in Boston, where two of the four hijacked 9/11 flights originated.
 Some former FAA investigators who participated on these teams feel that the FAA deliberately ignored the results of the tests, and that this resulted in part in the 9/11 terrorist attack on the US.

-Transportation Security Administration

-The Transportation Security Administration has used red-teaming in the past.
-An analysis of some red-team operations discovered that undercover agents were able to fool Transportation Security Officers and bring deadly weapons through security at some major airports at least 70% of the time.
+The United States Transportation Security Administration has used red teaming in the past.
+In one red team operation, undercover agents were able to fool Transportation Security Officers and bring weapons and fake explosives through security 67 out of 70 times in 2015.